damianhakert/damianhakert.github.io/source/getting-help/index.md

 ## Security
 * Our [responsible disclosure page](https://about.gitlab.com/disclosure/) describes how to contact GitLab to report security vulnerabilities and other security information.

-### Note
-If you'd like to receive personalized attention and special features on your server, please consider our Enterprise Edition plans https://about.gitlab.com/pricing/.